|Salary:||£33,966 to £44,263 per annum.|

-The project will involve synthesis of coordination cage hosts (a combination of organic and inorganic synthesis) which incorporate fluorescent or phosphorescent components and characterisation where possible by NMR, mass spectrometry and X-ray crystallography.
-The project will use the methodology of physical organic chemistry to determine binding constants of guests; and photophysical measurements such as steady-state and time-resolved fluorescence, and time-resolved UV/Vis and IR transient absorption spectroscopies, to determine photoinduced energy or electron-transfer processes between components.
-The ultimate aim is to demonstrate photo-catalysed transformations of bound guests.
+The project will involve synthesis of coordination cage hosts (a combination of organic and inorganic synthesis) and characterisation where possible by NMR, mass spectrometry and X-ray crystallography.
+The work will use the methodology of physical organic chemistry to determine binding constants of guests; additional techniques that may be relevant include photophysical measurements such as steady-state and time-resolved fluorescence, and spectroscopic and kinetic measurements of catalysed reactions.

-In addition to the experimental work, the post-holder will be expected to assist with managing the day-to-day running of the research group, including supervision and training of new researchers and undergraduate project students; and to contribute, if required, to small-group teaching in the department by delivery of undergraduate tutorials or workshops on aspects of inorganic chemistry.
+In addition to the experimental work, you will be expected to assist with managing the day-to-day running of the research group, including supervision and training of new researchers and undergraduate project students, and preparation of research publications; and to contribute to small-group teaching in the department by delivery of undergraduate tutorials or workshops on aspects of inorganic chemistry, and to help with teaching in the undergraduate teaching laboratory.

 Full details of the duties and selection criteria for this role can be found in the vacancy advert on the University of Warwick's jobs pages.
 You will be routed to this when you click on the Apply button.